-Breach of Fiduciary Duty is when a broker does not act in a customer’s best interests, is conflicted, engages in self-dealing, lacks candor or honest, or does not exercise due care, that broker has breached their fiduciary duties.
+Stockbrokers and investment advisors owe their customers or clients certain fiduciary duties.
+The breach of these duties generally occurs when a stockbroker or investment advisor does not act in the customer’s best interests, is conflicted, engages in self-dealing, lacks candor or honest, or does not exercise due care, that broker has breached their fiduciary duties.

 Despite how their services are advertised as “putting your interests first,” there is a striking difference between the positions brokerage firms take when soliciting customers and those they take when those customers arbitrate claims against the same firms.
 See, See, Advertising Like Doctors, Arbitrating Like Used Car Salesmen: “Huge Disconnect” Seen Between Brokerage Ad Claims and Tactics Used to Fight Aggrieved Investors.”